Browse all recipes →

 • Do not swap in broth unless you want a different dish.

-• If using very juicy sausage, stick closer to 3½ Cups water.
+• If using very juicy sausage, stick closer to 3½ cups water.

 Make something else